-The most common ages for children and young people to be referred to the Reporter continue to be 14 and 15 years.
-This has historically been the case for both care and protection and offence grounds but this year, 13 and 14 are the most common ages for care and protection grounds as shown in figure 1.3 below.
+The most common ages for children and young people to be referred to the Reporter remain 14 and 15 years.
+Historically this was the case for both care and protection and offence grounds but for the past two years, 13 and 14 are the most common ages for care and protection grounds as shown in figure 1.3 below.

-Figure 1.3 Children and young people referred on offence and non-offence grounds, by age, in 2018/19
+Figure 1.3 Children and young people referred on offence and non-offence grounds, by age, in 2019/20

-To Chief Constables: Reporting to Procurator Fiscals of Offences Alleged to have been Committed by Children
+6 To Chief Constables: Reporting to Procurator Fiscals of Offences Alleged to have been Committed by Children